 Reading time: 1 minute

-Although there is no ‘retirement age’ in Australia, there are two ages that are important to know for planning your retirement:
+For starters, there is no ‘retirement age’ in Australia.
+You can retire from the workforce whenever you choose or work for the rest of your life.
+However, if you want to draw an income from your super or the Age Pension, there are two ages that are important to know for planning your retirement:

 - Preservation age: This is the age when you can access your super funds provided you have also met a condition of release (such as retiring or turning 65).